 Microsoft’s Xbox support website’s solution for stuck Xbox One game installs is to clear the cache of locally saved games on your console.
 It has worked for some, but keep in mind it’ll delete any saved games that haven’t been stored on Xbox Live.
 As such, you don’t want to go using this solution on a console that isn’t connected to Xbox Live.
 You’ll lose your saved games.

-Remove the disc from your Xbox One or Xbox One S.
+- Remove the disc from your Xbox One, Xbox One S or Xbox One X.

-Now double-tap the glowing Xbox logo on your controller to open the Xbox Guide.
+- Press the Xbox Logo on your controller to open the Guide.

 How to Fix Stuck Xbox One Game Installs: Method 2 Go Offline for Game Installs